Individual Development Account (IDA)

 ●Personal records indicating personnel salaries or costs of outside labor, such as canceled checks and payroll checks

-Obtaining documented or collateral contact verification may cause harm or
+●Participant statement verification can be used for self-employment income when obtaining documented or collateral contact verification may cause harm or undue

-undue hardship(g) for the participant.
+hardship(g) for the participant or when

-When all of the following occur:
+all of the following occur:

-●Other attempts to obtain the verification have failed.
+Attempts to obtain the verification from an acceptable source are unsuccessful.
 This includes documented and collateral contact verification.

-●Participant’s statement for self-employment expenses unless questionable.
+●Participant’s statement for self-employment expenses unless questionable

 NOTE When self-employment expenses are not verified, eligibility is determined without the 40% Self-Employment Expense deduction.